-A graduate of Cornell University and Columbia Law School, Professor Stark is the co-author (with Douglas Frenkel) of The Practice of Mediation: A Video-Integrated Text (2nd ed.
-2012), the top-selling law school dispute resolution text as listed by Amazon.com.
+A graduate of Cornell University and Columbia Law School, Professor Stark is the co-author (with Douglas Frenkel) of The Practice of Mediation: A Video-Integrated Text (3rd ed.
+2018), a top-selling law school dispute resolution text.
 His scholarly publications also include a Clinical Law Review article, Preliminary Reflections on the Establishment of a Mediation Clinic, which was selected for inclusion in the first edition of Clinical Anthology: Readings for Live-Client Clinics; and Changing Minds: The Work of Mediators and Empirical Studies of Persuasion, an article that won the International Institute for Conflict Prevention and Resolution Award as Best Professional Article of 2014 in the field of dispute resolution.
 Professor Stark has lectured on mediation and clinical legal education topics widely throughout the United States, as well as in Germany and Italy.

 James H. Stark & Douglas N. Frenkel, Changing Minds: The Work of Mediators and Empirical Studies of Persuasion, 28 Ohio State J. Dispute Resol.
 263 (2013)